abbycabs/mozsprint-repo-template/CODE_OF_CONDUCT.md

 ## Raising Issues at #mozsprint

-If you believe you‘re experiencing practices at #mozsprint which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact Abigal Cabunoc Mayes.
+If you believe you‘re experiencing practices at #mozsprint which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact the project lead.

 #mozsprint organisers reserve the right to refuse admission to anyone violating these policies, and/or take further action including expulsion from the event.

-Email: abigail@mozillafoundation.org
+Email: mudongo.oarabile@gmail.com.

 ## Working in the Open